 From what began as a leap of faith, Predisan has grown and expanded to bless the people of Eastern Honduras in many ways.
 Today, Predisan’s positive reputation is countrywide, its mission is large and diverse, and its opportunities to serve and bring the message of Jesus to a country in great need are ever expanding.
 Predisan’s work serving the people of Eastern Honduras provides vital healthcare and community development initiatives and encompasses all its efforts in spiritual outreach as it “Proclaims Jesus, Heals Lives.”

-Predisan works at six clinic locations — the Good Samaritan Clinic, Catacamas, one clinic in a barrio on the outskirts of Catacamas, five clinics in remote mountain villages, and the CEREPA addiction treatment center, Catacamas.
-The clinics serve an area population of more than 90,000 people.
+Predisan work in Catacamas and the mountain clinics — continues in the Good Samaritan Medical Center Catacamas, health centers in the outskirts of Catacamas, health centers in remote Cuyamel mountain villages, and the CEREPA addiction treatment center, Catacamas.
+The health centers serve an area population of more than 90,000 people.

-Predisan’s efforts receive vital support through volunteer programs bringing professionals, church groups, medical brigades and students to serve and partner with the people of Honduras in proclaiming the Kingdom of God and healing the sick.
+Predisan’s efforts receive vital support through volunteer programs bringing professionals, church groups, medical brigades and students to serve and partner with the people of Honduras in proclaiming Jesus and healing the sick.

 The faith and vision of Predisan’s early founders has grown in amazing ways.
 Their leadership means that thousands of people have received medical care, a healthier environment, education, treatment for addictions, and have heard the saving message of Jesus Christ.